It’s the most wonderful time of the year…

 Dancing around the Christmas Tree

-You may have heard that in Denmark, they dance around the Christmas tree.
-And this is true.
-Although, it’s more of a soft walk than a dance.
-It’s a tradition in Danish houses to dance around the Christmas tree, holding hands as a family while you sing Christmas carols or hymns.
-Many households will have family traditions regarding which Christmas carols they sing, who light the candles on the tree and some even run though the house holding hands while singing the carol ‘Nu er det jul igen’ (Now, it’s Christmas again)
+You may have heard that in Denmark, Danes dance around the Christmas tree.
+And it’s true, though it’s more of a gentle walk than a dance.
+It’s a tradition in Danish homes to hold hands and walk around the Christmas tree while singing carols or hymns.
+Many families have their own traditions about which carols to sing, who lights the candles on the tree, and some even run through the house holding hands while singing the carol “Nu er det jul igen” (Now, it’s Christmas again).
+After dancing around the Christmas tree, presents are opened.

 The days in between Christmas and New Years Eve